-- 9.7.1.
-To act as a Forum for discussion on matters of local interest and to elicit/hear the views of local bodies and organisations. - 9.7.2.
+9.7.1.
+To act as a Forum for discussion on matters of local interest and to elicit/hear the views of local bodies and organisations.

+- 9.7.2.
 To consider and act as an advisory body to the relevant Executive Member for grants who approves these (in consultation with the relevant Service Director).
 Any 'between meeting' grant applications can be dealt with in urgent situations with the recommendation of the Area Forum members by email or in urgent situations, the Chair. - 9.7.3.
-To undertake a community leadership role in bringing together different interest groups from the public, private and voluntary sectors to work in partnership to meet the Council's corporate strategic and local objectives.
+To undertake a community leadership role in bringing together different interest groups from the public, private and voluntary sectors to work in partnership to meet the Council's corporate strategic and local objectives. - 9.7.4.
+To receive petitions, presentations and questions from members of the public, groups and outside bodies on matters relating to their area.